AlGepe/OmniSnippets_JS/docs/generalTips/bitwarden/intro.rst

 Multiple Bitwarden accounts
 ---------------------------

 If you are already a Bitwarden user and have an account, it might still prompt you to create a new account.
-In that case, you can `log in to multiple accounts <https://bitwarden.com/help/cli/#log-in-to-multiple-accounts>`_ and `switch between them <https://bitwarden.com/help/account-switching/>`_.
+In that case, you can log in to multiple accounts and `switch between them <https://bitwarden.com/help/account-switching/>`_.

+Note that you can't switch between accounts on the browser extension.
+The best solution is to download the `desktop version <https://bitwarden.com/download/>`_ of Bitwarden and copy passwords from there.